Best practices for writing with lists

 - Use lists in tables sparingly.

 Use these best practices to make docs accessible for all audiences.
-For more guidance on making docs more accessible using lists, see Write docs for everyone.
+For more guidance on making docs more accessible using lists, see Write accessible documentation.

 Choose the best list

 Choose one of three lists based on your content: